derek-corcoran-barrios/SpeciesPoolR/README.md

 | Fabaceae | Lathyrus  | Lathyrus japonicus    |  3904 |
 | Fabaceae | Vicia     | Vicia villosa         |   243 |

-Counts of presences for the different species within Denmark
+<span id="tab:tableCountDenmark"></span>Table 2.3: Counts of presences
+for the different species within Denmark

-Or if we used only Aarhus commune:
+Alternatively, you can filter by a specific region using a shapefile.
+For example, to count species presences within Aarhus commune:

 ``` r
 shp <- system.file("ex/Aarhus.shp", package="SpeciesPoolR")